darialelito/projekt2/README.md

-# projekt2
+# second-web-template

-Projekt wykonany na podstawie szablonu z kursu Akademia 108.
-Strona nie jest responsywna.
+Project based on pattern from Akademia 108 curse.